 The ESP has several modes of operation.
-One mode, quick, allows you to check the mission and phasecfg.rb files for syntax and scheduling errors.
+One mode, quick, allows you to check the mission, phasecfg.rb and protocfg.rb files for syntax and scheduling errors.

 To check the mission and/or phasecfg file:

 - 1. On the ESP host machine, make sure the files are located in the mission subdirectory of the ESP application directory (esp2).
 (The host machine is the computer set up to communicate with the ESP system.) - 2.
 Start the ESP program.